gotham-rs/gotham/README.md

 1. Stability focused.
 All releases target **stable** Rust.
 This will never change.
     To ensure future compatibility, we also run automated builds against Rust beta and nightly releases.
 1. Statically typed.
-Unlike other web frameworks Gotham is statically typed ensuring your entire application is **correctly expressed** at compile time.
+Gotham is statically typed ensuring your entire application is **correctly expressed** at compile time.
 1. Async everything.
 By leveraging the [Tokio project](https://tokio.rs), all Gotham types are async out of the box.
 Our async story is further enhanced by [Hyper](https://hyper.rs),